 The purpose of discipline at California Baptist University is to assist in maintaining individual and community growth.
-Personal growth and maturity are encouraged most when each member of the campus community uses self-discipline and shares the responsibility to care enough about others to confront them when appropriate.
+Personal growth and maturity are encouraged most when each Member of the University community uses self-discipline and shares the responsibility to care enough about others to confront them when appropriate.
 The responsibility to confront one another in a loving manner should enable inappropriate behavior to be corrected on a personal level.

 Unfortunately, situations may arise which warrant a formalized judicial process.
 Judicial procedures are designed to provide a just and equitable process of educational discipline.
-While every effort is made to protect the rights of students, the university does not attempt to duplicate or to emulate court proceedings and should not be viewed as such.
+While every effort is made to protect the rights of Students, the University does not attempt to duplicate or to emulate court proceedings and should not be viewed as such.

 Right to Process